- County Departments

 Building to Base Flood Elevation (BFE)

+Reduce or avoid flood losses by building above the Base Flood Elevation (BFE).
 The BFE is the elevation floodwater is anticipated to rise during the base flood.
 BFEs are shown on Flood Insurance Rate Maps and on flood profiles.
 The BFE is the regulatory requirement for the elevation of structures.
 The relationship between the BFE and a structure’s elevation determines the flood insurance premium.

 Structures Below Base Flood Elevation